-NATIONAL CHOCOLATE COVERED CASHEWS DAY
+NATIONAL CHOCOLATE-COVERED CASHEWS DAY

-National Chocolate Covered Cashews Day is observed each year on April 21st.
+National Chocolate-Covered Cashews Day is observed each year on April 21st.
 Not unlike other nuts, cashews and chocolate get along well together.
 Of course, chocolate lovers savor the combination of nutty crunch and creamy, rich chocolate.

 The cashew is a tree from the family Anacardiaceae.
 Its English name comes from Portuguese for the fruit of the cashew tree “caju.”
-Originally native to Northeastern Brazil, cashew trees are now widely grown in tropical climates for its cashew fruit and nuts.
+Originally native to Northeastern Brazil, cashew trees are now widely grown in tropical climates for their cashew fruit and nuts.

 HOW TO OBSERVE #ChocolateCoveredCashewsDay

 - They make terrific party snacks.
 Add them to trail mix or keep a dish of them by your desk to ward off the mid-day munchies.

 - Use #ChocolateCoveredCashewsDay to share on social media.

-NATIONAL CHOCOLATE COVERED CASHEWS DAY HISTORY
+NATIONAL CHOCOLATE-COVERED CASHEWS DAY HISTORY

 National Day Calendar continues to research the origins of this chocolate and nut holiday.